ambagwa/100-Days-Of-Code/new-log.md

 ## Day 36 : July 13, 2024

-**Link to work**: I learnt about the containers in Bootstrap and how they are categorized into 3 classes: .container, .container-{breakpoint}, and .container-fluid.
+**Today's progres I learnt about the containers in Bootstrap and how they are categorized into 3 classes: .container, .container-{breakpoint}, and .container-fluid.
 I also started learning about navigation bars.
 I learnt about some of the supported content i.e .navbar-brand for company or project name, .navbar-nav, .navbar-toggler for toggling behavior, .navbar-text, and .collapse .navar-collapse fo rhiding navbar among others.

 **Thoughts**: How did I not know the exploration of documentation?

 **Link to work**: Not yet

+## Day 37 : July 14, 2024

+**Today's progress**: I learnt more about how to add brands, texts, and images inside navigation bars.
+I also learnt about how to include forms inside navigation bars.

+**Thoughts**: Day 38 is something

+**Link to work**: Still reading the docs